sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 ### Generating Azure Client Secret:

-To demonstrate how Jeffrey Brown's user account can gain the global admin role we will first have to authenticate to the azure tenant using his credentials and then generate a new client secret for the Service Principal of the ITOps-App application.
+To demonstrate how Jeffrey Brown's user account can perform privilege escalation we will first have to authenticate to Azure tenant using his credentials and then generate a new client secret for the ITOps-App Service Principal.

 Will use Azure CLI Powershell module: